PickYourOwn.org

 • you can use "no sugar" pectin in place of "low sugar" pectin - you can still add sugar or other sweeteners.

-Step 7 - Cook the peppers, vinegar and sugar / sweetener
+Step 7 - Mix the pectin and some sugar / sweetener

-Mix the dry pectin with about 1/4 cup of sugar or other sweetener and set aside.
+Mix the 2.5 (two and a half) packets of dry pectin (1 packet is equal to 3 Tablespoons of pectin) with about 1/2 cup of sugar or other sweetener and set aside.

-Combine the pepper puree, the rest of the 1 cup of vinegar and the remaining sweetener in a pot and heat to a boil over medium heat, while stirring periodically, to prevent burning.
+Combine the pepper puree, the remaining apple cider vinegar and the remaining sweetener in a pot and heat to a boil over medium heat, while stirring periodically, to prevent burning.
 Boil for 10 minutes, continuing to stir as needed to prevent burning.

-Step 7 - Boil hard for one minute
+Step 9 - Add the pectin and boil hard for one minute

-After boiling for 10 minutes, add the pectin, then boil hard for 1 minute, stirring constantly.
+After boiling for 10 minutes, add the pectin from step 7, return the mix to a boil and then boil hard for 1 minute, stirring constantly.

 Foam...
 What is it?
 Just jam with a lot of air from the boiling.
 But it tastes more like, well, foam, that jam, so most people remove it.
 It is harmless, though.
 Some people add 1 teaspoon of butter or margarine to the mix in step 6 to reduce foaming, but food experts debate whether that may contribute to earlier spoilage, so I usually omit it and skim.